SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/crowdstrike-fdr-host-inventory.md

 ## Setup and Configuration

 In this configuration, you will set up the CrowdStrike FDR account and configure it to be authorized and authenticated to use device information from CrowdStrike FDR API.
-To obtain the auth token, you will need the following parameters:
+To obtain the auth token, you will need the following parameters.

 ### API client and API secret